Belter Creole

 Farmer was commissioned to create the language during the productions of the first season of the show, between 2014 and 2015.
-While developing the language, he had modeled it as a creole based on English, with influence of other languages from all around the world, including Romance languages such as Spanish, French, Portuguese and Italian, Germanic languages such as German, Dutch and Swedish, Slavic languages such as Polish, Russian and Ukrainian, as well as Japanese, Chinese, Persian, Arabic, Hebrew, Zulu and others.
-As the result of his work, Farmer had created over 1000 words for his language, adding more to the list if requested by the show's producers and fans.
+While developing the language, he had modeled it as a creole based on English, with influence from other languages from all around the world, including Romance languages such as Spanish, French, Portuguese and Italian, Germanic languages such as German, Dutch and Swedish, Slavic languages such as Polish, Russian and Ukrainian, as well as Japanese, Chinese, Persian, Arabic, Hebrew, Zulu and others.
+As a result of his work, Farmer had created over 1000 words for his language, adding more to the list if requested by the show's producers and fans.